flightaware/libpg2sdr/soapy/README.cubicsdr.md

 ## Tuning

-The "center frequency" (top right corner) in CubicSDR controls the tuned PLL frequency.
-Frequencies immediately above the PLL will be captured (e.g., to see the broadcast FM spectrum, try tuning to 90MHz and you will capture 90-95MHz)

-Unlike earlier iterations of this code, we are capturing the upper sideband, so the PLL should be tuned below the frequency you want to look at, and the resulting ADC spectrum is _not_ inverted.
+The complex baseband stuff is working now, so the tuned center frequency (top right corner of CubicSDR) controls the center of the tuned band, i.e. the "zero" frequency in the baseband data.
+The LPCSDR will capture a chunk of the spectrum surrounding that center frequency, with a total width = the configured sample rate.
+Internally, the tuner PLL will actually be tuned to one edge of that band. e.g. if you tune to a center frequency of 95MHz, with a (complex) sampling rate of 10MHz, then the tuner PLL will be tuned to 90MHz and the ADC will run at 20MHz, capturing frequencies between 90MHz - 100MHz.

 ## Gain